-- 11.3 If a concern or allegation of abuse arises against the Headteacher, or should there be a conflict of interest to the Headteacher, it must be immediately reported to the Chair of the Governing Body - 11.4 If a concern or allegation of abuse arises against any member of staff, supply teacher, volunteer or contractor other that the Headteacher, it must be reported to the Headteacher without delay. - 11.5 Concerns or allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved.
+11.3 If a concern or allegation of abuse arises against the Headteacher, or should there be a conflict of interest to the Headteacher, it must be immediately reported to the Chair of the Governing Body (or equivalent - name here).
+Independent schools where Headteacher is the sole proprietor need to add in here that staff will report concerns directly to the LADO.

+11.4 If a concern or allegation of abuse arises against any member of staff, supply teacher, volunteer or contractor other that the Headteacher, it must be reported to the Headteacher without delay.

+11.5 Concerns or allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved.
 In accordance with Keeping Children Safe in Education 2022, the school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.

 11.6 The Headteacher or Chair of Governors should consider if the concern or allegation meets the harms threshold for Designated Officer intervention, and in doing so will inform and seek advice from the Trust's Operations Director.
-Schools can seek guidance/advice if unsure by emailing lado@coventry.gov.uk /lado@warwickshire.gov.uk https://www.coventry.gov.uk/info/206/coventry safeguarding children partnership/26 28/local_authority_designated_officer_lado

-The details of the LAdo can be found of the front of this policy.
+Schools can seek guidance/advice if unsure by emailing lado@warwickshire.gov.uk.
+The details of the LADO can be found of the front of this policy.
 Immediate referrals can be made via the following link

-Allegations against staff or volunteers - Warwickshire https://www.safeguardingwarwickshire.co.uk/safeguarding-children/i-work-with-children-and-young-people/interagency-safeguarding-procedures

-- 11.7 Concerns relating to a position of trust issue will be referred to the Local Authority designated officer within 24 hours. - 11.8 If a child has suffered or may have suffered abuse or harm, a MASH referral will also be made. - 11.9 In the instances where an allegation is dealt with internally, the Local Authority designated officer will provide information and support to the school in managing the allegation. - 11.10 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, irrespective of whether they have resigned.
+11.7 Concerns relating to a position of trust issue will be referred to the Local Authority designated officer within 24 hours.

+11.8 If a child has suffered or may have suffered abuse or harm, a children and families front door referral will also be made.

+11.9 In the instances where an allegation is dealt with internally, the Local Authority designated officer will provide information and support to the school in managing the allegation.

+11.10 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, irrespective of whether they have resigned.